w3f/polkadot-wiki/docs/getting-started.md

 where independent blockchains can exchange information under common security guarantees.

 Polkadot is a living network with the core pillars of governance and upgradability.
-The network has an advanced suite of governance tools and, using the WebAssembly standard as a "meta-protocol", can autonomously deploy network upgrades.
+The network has an advanced suite of governance tools and, using the [WebAssembly](https://webassembly.org/) standard as a "meta-protocol", can autonomously deploy network upgrades.
 Polkadot adapts to your growing needs without the risks of network forks.

+> Note: If you haven't heard of Governance before, a great place to start is the [Governance page](learn-governance)

 By connecting these dots, Polkadot serves as a foundational part of a decentralized web, where users control their data and are not limited by trust bounds within the network.